-If you’ve ever witnessed smallmouth bass swim around shallows like zombies, devoid of any interest toward any bait, live or artificial, then pay attention.
-There is a window from mid-Sept to mid-October, where big smallmouth go shallow and roam aimlessly wanting nothing to do with anything you have to offer.
-Zona can’t always pick when he wants to film a show and sometimes, the conditions are less than optimal.
-There are times on lakes he fishes that whether he’s fishing 20 feet of water or less to 6-inches of water, when smallmouth are faced with painfully light wind conditions, high barometric pressure, and high skies they will zone out.
+If you’ve ever witnessed smallmouth bass swim around shallows like zombies, devoid of any interest in the bait, live or artificial, then pay attention.
+There is a window from mid-Sept to mid-October, where big smallmouth goes shallow and roam, wanting nothing to do with anything you have to offer.
+Zona can’t always pick when he wants to film a show, and sometimes, the conditions are less than optimal.
+There are times on lakes he fishes that whether he’s fishing 20 feet of water or less to 6-inches of water when smallmouth are faced with painfully light wind conditions, high barometric pressure, and high skies, they will zone out.

-That said, Zona keyed into a neat deal a few years back that not only put fish in the boat, but saved his show.
-On the given day, the conditions were very calm and Zona had no problem spotting the big fish that kept swimming around the area he was fishing.
-If he’d scaled down to an 1/8-ounce dropshot rig or tube, they still wouldn’t have touched them.
+That said, Zona keyed into an incredible deal a few years back that put fish in the boat and saved his show.
+On the given day, the conditions were very calm, and Zona had no problem spotting the big fish that kept swimming around the area he was fishing.
+They still wouldn't have touched them if he’d scaled down to a 1/8-ounce dropshot rig or tube.
 Zona quickly noticed that they weren’t, “Feeding down like that.”

 What was most frustrating was that he could see 4- and 5-pound smallmouth everywhere that wouldn’t bite.
-As Zona shook his head in disbelief, he saw a 5-inch green pumpkin leach swimming 5-inches under the surface, and then several more.
+Zona shook his head in disbelief.
+He saw a 5-inch green pumpkin leach swimming 5-inches under the surface and then several more.
 In all his years of fishing, he’d never witnessed such a thing.

-Zona dug into his tackle box and tied on a Jackall 3/32 head and removed the weed guard before rigging up a green sapphire Strike King Fat Finesse Worm hooked exactly through the middle.
-He prefers that specific worm because compared to a regular finesse worm, it’s bulkier allowing for a quicker rate of fall.
-He’ll go up to an 1/8-ounce and scale down to a 1/16 when conditions warrant it.
+Zona dug into his tackle box, tied on a Jackall 3/32 head, and removed the weed guard before rigging a green sapphire Strike King Fat Finesse Worm hooked through the middle.
+He prefers that specific worm because compared to a regular finesse worm, allowing for a quicker rate of fall.
+When conditions warrant it, he’ll go up to a 1/8-ounce and scale down to a 1/16.

-Finding the right bait was only part of the deal-the approach is key.
-Zona visually hunts for individual bass with his MotorGuide trolling motor on high believing that smallmouth will let you know if they are available.
+Finding the right bait was only part of the deal-the approach is critical.
+Zona visually hunts for individual bass with his MotorGuide trolling motor on high, believing that smallmouth will let you know if they are available.
 “If he darts out off the break and he’s gone, that’s bad!
 But, if he’s up there cruising, he’s there to eat, but they don’t want to get caught,” Zona explained.
 He’s tactical in his approach so as not to spook the fish so he can read their behavior for clues.
-“I rarely see a bass and just fire, I watch his direction.
-These aren’t spawners, these are fish up there feeding.
-They tend to have a happy area that they want to be in and I watch how they act when I see them and I leave the area and I turn around and cast,” Zona started.
+“I rarely see bass and just fire.
+I watch his direction.
+These aren’t spawners.
+These are fish up there feeding.
+They tend to have a happy area they want to be in, and I watch how they act when I see them, leave the area, and turn around and cast,” Zona started.
 “If I stop, I’m lucky to catch one fish, but if I keep going and turn around, I’ll catch them nine times out of 10.
-Once you fire a cast at them, they’ll roam off then circle back and cream it.
+Once you fire a cast at them, they’ll roam off, circle back, and cream it.
 They become very territorial with this technique.”

 When it comes to working the bait, Zona is very particular.
-“I’m never letting that bait get all the way to the bottom.
+“I’m never letting that bait get to the bottom.
 Twitch twitch-twitch pull, kill it, pull twitch-twitch kill it,” Zona said.